Shogunkayo/PES_Notes/Computer Networks/101-Network Edge.md

 ### Satellite Radio Channels
 - A communication satellite links two or more Earth-based microwave transmitter/receiver known as ground stations
 - The satellite receives transmissions on one frequency band, regenerates the signal using a repeater, and transmits the signal on another frequency
-- Two types of satellite: Geostationary satellites nad Low-Earth Orbiting satellites
+- Two types of satellite: Geostationary satellites and Low-Earth Orbiting satellites